Harvard Captures Top Politically (in)Correct Word of the Year Award

 - Amherst College is dropping the “Lord Jeff (rey Amherst)” nickname because of Lord Jeffrey’s ties to eradication efforts kill Native Americans by distributing smallpox-contaminated blankets to them.
 There has been no word of changing the name of the college, itself.

-These Politically (in)Correct words are automatically nominated to Global Language Monitor’s 17th Annual Word of the Year #WOTY announcement for Global English at year’s end.
+These Politically (in)Correct words are automatically nominated for Global Language Monitor’s 17th Annual Word of the Year #WOTY announcement for Global English at year’s end.

 About the Global Language Monitor

 In 2003, The Global Language Monitor (GLM) was founded in Silicon Valley by Paul J.J.
 Payack on the understanding that new technologies and techniques were necessary for truly understanding the world of Big Data, as it is now known.
-Previous to this Payack was the founding president at yourDictionary.com, and a senior executive for a number of leading high tech companies.
+Previous to this Payack was the founding president at yourDictionary.com, and a senior executive for a number of leading high-tech Fortune 500 companies.

 Today, from its home in Austin, Texas GLM provides a number of innovative products and services that utilize its ‘algorithmic services’ to help worldwide customers protect, defend and nurture their branded products and entities.
 Products include ‘brand audits’ to assess the current status, establish baselines, and competitive benchmarks for current intellectual assets and brands, and to defend products against ambush marketing.